microsoft/finops-toolkit/src/open-data/README.md

 ## 🗺️ Resource types

 <sup>
-    📅 Updated: Jun 1, 2024<br>
+    📅 Updated: Aug 24, 2024<br>
     ➡️ Source: Azure portal / Azure mobile app<br>
 </sup>

 <br>

 The [ResourceTypes.csv](./ResourceTypes.csv) file contains data from the Azure portal.
-The Build-OpenData script generates the fie without any additional work.
+The Build-OpenData script generates the fie.
+After the file is generated, review the updates to ensure values are not removed.

 If you find a resource type is missing, add it to [ResourceTypes.Overrides.csv](./ResourceTypes.Overrides.json).
 The override file supports overriding names and icons.